devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 In this section, I will be setting up two VMs:

 1. For Jenkin's deployment.
-2. For the production server to deploy the application (Odoo) on the server
+2. For the production server to deploy the application (SuiteCRM) on the server

 ## Steps for creating VM: